digiaiiris/tuntilukkarihelp/README.md

 The user will be prompted to authenticate using corporate credentials.
 Authentication allows the application to access user's calendar and make work entry suggestions based on today's events.

-1. Click the login button to be redirected to Microsoft authenticaion used by your company.
+1. Click the login button to be redirected to Microsoft authentication used by your company.

 ## Setup Process